outseta/outseta-toolkit/README.md

  ***********************************************************
  ** 🚨 Remember to create a person custom property with system name: CoffeePreference **
  ***********************************************************
-// 1.
-Go to CRM > Custom Properties > Person > Add Property
+ 1. Go to CRM > Custom Properties > Person > Add Property
-// 2.
-Make sure the system name is "CoffeePreference"
+ 2. Make sure the system name is "CoffeePreference"
-// 3. and the control type is "text"
+ 3. and the control type is "text"
  */

-export function showWhenCoffeePreference_Espresso(Component): ComponentType {
+// Component visible when coffee preference is Espresso export function showWhenCoffeePreference_Espresso(Component): ComponentType {
   return custom.showWhenProperty(Component, "CoffeePreference", {
     value: "Espresso",